-Pregnancy is a state of carrying a growing foetus for about 42 weeks, measured from the date of the pregnant mother’s last menstrual period (LMP).
-Pregnancy is indicated by an urine test and confirmed clinically through a blood test, ultrasound or detection of foetal heartbeat.
+Pregnancy is a state of carrying a growing fetus for about 42 weeks, measured from the date of the pregnant mother’s last menstrual period (LMP).
+Pregnancy is indicated by a urine test and confirmed clinically through a blood test, ultrasound or detection of fetal heartbeat.
 Pregnancy period is divided into three trimesters of three months each.

 Fertilization of the female egg by the male sperm marks the beginning of pregnancy.
 On conception, the zygote travels down from the fallopian tube to attach itself to the inner wall of the uterus.
-A cluster of attached cells later forms the foetus and the placenta.
-By 12 weeks, the placenta starts to transmit nutrients from the mother to the foetus through the umbilical cord.
+A cluster of attached cells later forms the fetus and the placenta.
+By 12 weeks, the placenta starts to transmit nutrients from the mother to the fetus through the umbilical cord.

 Ultrasound scans to detect birth defects can be done by 18 weeks.
 Foetal movements can be felt by 20 weeks.
 Foetal hand and foot prints appear at 24 weeks.
 Foetus develops regular patterns of sleep and being active.
 Babies born at 28 weeks have a 92% survival rate though there may be complications.

-At 28 weeks, the foetus starts to open and close its eyes.
-A 29 weeks old foetus can kick, stretch and grasp.
-By 30 weeks, organs are all formed and foetus starts gaining weight rapidly.
-The foetus starts practise to breath from 32 weeks.
-By 34 weeks, the foetus has hardened bones, nails and smooth skin.
+At 28 weeks, the fetus starts to open and close its eyes.
+A 29 week old fetus can kick, stretch and grasp.
+By 30 weeks, organs are all formed and the fetus starts gaining weight rapidly.
+The fetus starts to practise breathing from 32 weeks.
+By 34 weeks, the fetus has hardened bones, nails and smooth skin.
 At 36 weeks, the baby occupies most of the amniotic space.
-The baby starts to turn head down and in to the pelvis at 37 weeks.
-The chest becomes prominent and baby stores fat to keep itself warm after delivery.
-At 39 to 40 weeks, baby achieves its height and weight.
+The baby starts to turn its head down and into the pelvis at 37 weeks.
+The chest becomes prominent and the baby can store fat to keep itself warm after delivery.
+At 39 to 40 weeks, the baby achieves its height and weight.
 Babies born at this time are considered full term.

 Infertility is defined as the inability to conceive after 12 months of unprotected sexual intercourse.
-8 to 12 % of couples worldwide suffer infertility.
+8-12 % of couples worldwide suffer infertility.
 The ratio of male to female infertility is 50:50.
 Couples experiencing infertility have to be screened for contributing factors from both the partners.
 Initial advise from doctors would be to increase the frequency of sexual intercourse few days before and during Ovulation.
 This increases the chances of natural conception.
-Beyond this, treatment for infertility aims at addressing the root cause.
+Beyond this,treatment for infertility aims at addressing the root cause.

 Infertility treatments also include Assisted Reproductive Techniques (ARTs) such as IUI, IVF and ICSI.